John III of Sweden: Erik dies—John is free

 Gunilla Bielke, Queen of Sweden, second wife of King John III.
 At the side of the strictly Protestant Queen Gunilla, John's zeal for Catholic doctrine gradually waned.

 Although power was now in King John's hands, he did not feel secure on his throne as long as his captured half-brother was alive.
 Three plots were uncovered during these years to depose him: the 1569 Plot, the Mornay Plot, and the 1576 Plot.
-Fear of his possible release constantly worried the king (compare Erik XIV) and led him, as early as 1571, to order the guards, in the event of the slightest danger of an attempted rescue or the like, to assassinate the captured king, and it was probably as a result of such an order that Erik's life was ended in 1577.
-Even if this was not the case, the fact remains that John did not shrink from the possible murder of his half-brother and that it was not against his will if it was carried out.
+Fear of his possible release constantly worried the king and led him, as early as 1571, to order the guards, in the event of the slightest danger of an attempted rescue or the like, to assassinate the captured king.
+It was probably as a result of such an order that Erik's life was ended in 1577.
+Even if this was not the case, the fact remains that John III did not shrink from the possible murder of his half-brother and that it was not against his will if it was carried out.